Need to talk? Call 1800 882 436.

 • the number of days you were eligible for Family Tax Benefit Part A

-Family Tax Benefit Part A may also include:
+If you get Family Tax Benefit Part A, you may also be eligible for:

 For more information about what you can claim, visit Centrelink’s Payment and Service Finder.